NSN

 Insights from more than 50 years of combined service in industry and technical trainingQ.
 How does NTTF manage such good connectivity with the industry?

 Our student’s performances in industries are the driving force for them to get connected with NTTF.
-So, we don’t face any problem when it comes to placements.
+So, we don’t face any problems when it comes to placements.
 All our students are employed and most of them get placed even before they complete the course.
 This year, despite the pandemic, the placement rates are very high.

 A: We have a strong faculty development department in NTTF.
 Every year we take feedback from our staff and the principals which we send to the head office where our faculty development team design various programs for the training of the trainers.
 We run these programs very rigorously to make sure that our trainers are updated about the industry requirements.
 We used to invite the trainers to the campus to deliver the training.
 Due to the pandemic, we have shifted the training to online mode.
 NTTF provides training to develop the expertise of the trainers as per their needs.